flynnzac/mro/README.md

 <p>All of the program's commands are single characters.
 The default command characters are well-suited to producing Tex files and HTML files which is mostly what I use the program for.
 These characters can be changed by providing options to the <code>make</code> command.</p>

+<h2>Installation</h2>

+<code>mro</code> depends on guile and the standard C library.
+I made no effort to avoid using GNU C library-specific features so the program might use those.

+To build the library, type <code>make</code>.
+You can change the default guile include and linking expressions by setting the <code>guile_lib</code> and <code>guile_include</code> variables.

 <h2>Commands</h2>
 <code>mro</code> has the following commands: